-How to get to Lake Garda from Verona [By Train, Bus or Car]
+How to get to Lake Garda from Verona (By Train, Bus or Car)

 If you’re wondering how to get to Lake Garda from Verona then you’ve come to the right place!

-Located in the north of Italy, Lago di Garda is Italy’s largest lake spanning over 370 square kilometres and a wonderful spot for a day trip, a weekend break or a longer holiday.
-Its shores are dotted with picturesque towns, historic sights, white-pebbled beaches, and quaint towns packed full of cafes, bars and restaurants.
+It’s a wonderful spot to visit whether that be for a day trip, a weekend break or a longer holiday.
+Its shores are dotted with picturesque towns, historic sights, white-pebbled beaches, and quaint towns packed full of cafes, bars and restaurants and it’s one of our favourite places that we’ve visited in Italy – and coming from us, that’s a huge statement!

 Lake Garda itself doesn’t have an airport.
 But, luckily, Verona Airport is only a short drive away making it easy to pair your trip to Lake Garda with a trip also, to the beautiful city of Verona.